Skip to main content

 SPECIAL INTERESTS

-My clinical research focuses on surgical management of cancer and patient outcomes.
-This goal is to try to understand the interaction and impact of patient factors and surgical management on recurrence, survival, and morbidity of treatment.
+Dr. Philip M. Spanheimer’s clinical research focuses on the surgical management of cancer and patient outcomes.
+His goal is to understand the interaction and impact of patient factors and surgical management on recurrence, survival, and morbidity of treatment.
 The focus is to identify patient and tumor characteristics that can help individualize treatment.
 These areas of investigation also generate hypotheses for biologic and mechanistic studies.
-In addition to advancing knowledge, these projects provide opportunities to introduce trainees to research methods, which allows them to improve reasoning, writing, and presentation skills, as well as provides a more in-depth foundation to critically appraise the literature.
+In addition to advancing knowledge, these projects provide opportunities to introduce trainees to research methods, allowing them to improve reasoning, writing, and presentation skills, as well as providing a more in-depth foundation to critically appraise the literature.

-In addition to patient care, I bring a patient centered focus to the laboratory to understand disease processes and develop better treatments.
-Our lab has several ongoing projects and collaborations which are focused around the question of how tumors, or subpopulations within tumors, adapt to therapeutics and become resistant.
-To do this we use laboratory models and are particularly interested in using primary tumor tissue obtained from the operating room and primary tissue derived models (organoids, patient derived xenografts) to increase the translational relevance of our experiments.
-Specific projects include characterizing reprogramming of tyrosine kinase signaling pathways with emerging resistance to endocrine therapy in ER+ breast cancer, using cell cycle structure as a framework k to understand sensitivity to cell cycle inhibition, and using single cell genomics to predict response to therapy and develop rationally informed treatment strategies.
+In addition to patient care, Dr. Spanheimer brings a patient-centered focus to the laboratory to understand disease processes and develop better treatments.
+His lab has several ongoing projects and collaborations centered around the question of how tumors, or subpopulations within tumors, adapt to therapeutics and become resistant.
+To investigate this, the team uses laboratory models and is particularly interested in using primary tumor tissue obtained from the operating room and primary tissue-derived models (organoids, patient-derived xenografts) to increase the translational relevance of experiments.
+Specific projects include characterizing reprogramming of tyrosine kinase signaling pathways with emerging resistance to endocrine therapy in ER+ breast cancer, using cell cycle structure as a framework to understand sensitivity to cell cycle inhibition, and using single-cell genomics to predict response to therapy and develop rationally informed treat

 BOARD CERTIFICATIONS